Winterize in Fall

 Winterize by purchasing a hot-water heater blanket.
 They can be found at your local hardware stores for around $20-$30, which will keep the tank from losing heat as quickly, saving you cash on your heating bill.

 8. Get an Energy Audit

-Several utility providers offer a free energy audit and can provide you suggestions on several improvements you can change to your home.
-You could additionally purchase a much more in depth energy audit.
+Several utility providers offer a free energy audit and can provide you with suggestions on several improvements you can change to your home.
+You could additionally purchase a much more in-depth energy audit.
 “They’ll examine all the places you are losing energy,” Cusato says.